djipco/webmidi/website/api/classes/Message.md

 **Attributes**: read-only<br />

 An integer identifying the MIDI command.
-For channel-specific messages, the value will be between `8` and `14`.
+For channel-specific messages, the value is 4-bit and will be between `8` and `14`.
 For system messages, the value will be between `240` and `255`.

 ### `.data` {#data}